 After Belgium knocked out Brazil, France became a huge favorite.
 The Belgians knocked out Brazil in the quarterfinals.
 That means there was plenty of time for chalk bettors to jump all over the French.

 Although receiving action is often a good thing, in this case, it turned out to be a profit killer.
 The French easily handled Croatia 4 to 2.

 They beat the Croatians via a much stronger offense than what Croatia showed.

 Profits flew out the window for online bookies that didn’t do the following 3 things:

-1. Set max betting limits on France
+1. Set max betting limits on France for soccer profits